 This a maybe one of the few holes that are a bit out of character compared to rest of the course.
 You go a bit inland and there is water on both sides on the fairway.
 Very long hitters can probably carry some of the water but for me it was just playing safe down the middle of the fairway.

 The green was out of reach for me on the 2 second shot, but either way it is a difficult approach with all the water surrounding the green.

 A short par 4 and one the fairways I missed where the green is difficult to hit from the rough.

 The green is slightly elevated with run off on all most parts.
 I came from the rough a got a flyer that was way long.
 Resulted in a bogey and just showed how easy a bogey can come on the card.
 I was driving the ball well, but one missed fairway was enough.

-Another good looking par 3 where the wind was straight into.
+7th is a good looking par 3 where the wind was straight into.
 I took an extra club as it was still a light wind, but came up short.
 Didnt manage to save par.

-Another beautiful par 4 running along the water and with a green close to the edge.
+8th hole is a beautiful par 4 running along the water and with a green close to the edge.